PetarKing/butler-assistant/README.md

 ## 🛠️ Future Improvements & Ideas

-- Automatic Re-indexing: Create a file watcher to automatically update the vector index when notes are changed.
+- ♻ Automatic Re-indexing: Create a file watcher to automatically update the vector index when notes are changed.
+- 🌐 Cloud Mode: connecting to an external embeddings store and/or Obsidian Vault.
-- Advanced RAG Strategies: Implement more complex retrieval methods, such as re-ranking results or using graph-based navigation on top of semantic search.
+- 🕵️‍♀️ Advanced RAG Strategies: Implement more complex retrieval methods, such as re-ranking results or using graph-based navigation on top of semantic search.
-- Advanced Voice Mode: Allowing the ability to interrupt the model mid-speech.
+- 🎙️ Advanced Voice Mode: Allowing the ability to interrupt the model mid-speech.
-- Multiple Agents: Supporting different personalities and purposes.
+- 🧑‍🧒‍🧒 Multiple Agents: Supporting different personalities and purposes.

 ## 🚧 AI Assistance Disclaimer